jamie0725/DLNLP-Project/README.md

 This repository contains code for mini-project of MSc. course Deep Learning for Natural Language Processing.

 ### Description
 - The dataset for learning question classification can be found at https://cogcomp.seas.upenn.edu/Data/QA/QC/

-- The project requirement
+- The project requirement can be found at https://canvas.uva.nl/courses/10769/pages/project-requirements?module_item_id=359508
-https://canvas.uva.nl/courses/10769/pages/project-requirements?module_item_id=359508

 ### Configuration